defold/defold.github.io/_posts/2020-10-27-Creator-spotlight-Ben-James.md

 #### When and how did you learn of Defold?
-After making a few games for Android using Java and Android Studio, I began looking for an engine that provided cross platform support.
+After making a few games for Android using Java and Android Studio, I began looking for an engine that provided cross-platform support.
 In 2016 I tried Defold and it was so easy to pick up I stuck with it.
 It turned out to be ideal for the type of game I wanted to make.

 #### What do you like the most about Defold?